 Instructions

-- Add roasted red peppers, tomatoes, sunflower seeds, hemp hearts, parsley, olive oil, lemon juice, garlic, sea salt and smoked paprika to a food processor or high speed blender.
-Pulse, scraping sides down as needed, until desired texture.
-You can leave it a little chunky or continue to blend until completely smooth.
+- Add roasted red peppers, tomatoes, sunflower seeds, hemp hearts, parsley, olive oil, lemon juice, garlic, sea salt and smoked paprika to a food processor or high-speed blender.

 - Serve hot or cold with seafood, chicken, roasted vegetables, eggs, pasta and more!